Pakistan: Light through Literacy

 Overview

-Bible Society Pakistan established this literacy program in 2014 and have been providing Bible-based literacy classes for non-literate Pakistani women since then.
-Bible Society believe that if a woman is taught to read and write, she becomes a ‘beacon of light’ to her community, with the word of God.
+Pakistan Bible Society (PBS) established this literacy program in 2014 and have been providing Bible-based literacy classes for non-literate Pakistani women since then.
+Bible Society believes that if a woman is taught to read and write, she becomes a ‘beacon of light’ to her community, with the word of God.

 The current literacy rate for women in Pakistan is one of the lowest in the world, largely due to the social structure that suppresses women’s rights.
 Without the basic skill of reading and writing, social and economic opportunities are limited for women.